MartinCanovas/OpsManager/README.md

 # OpsManager
-Script for MongoDB Ops Manager
+These are scripts for MongoDB Ops Manager without support.